 Free boondocking, but you must have the Washington Discover Pass.
-Which is good for a whole year, and can be purchased on line.
+Which is good for a whole year, and can be purchased online.
 The annual pass is $35 and well worth it.
-There are a many places you’ll find this pass accepted to camp, and your camping is free with the pass.
+There are many places you’ll find this pass accepted to camp, and your camping is free with the pass.
 You can find the information here.

 Quinault Beach Casino

 Do you boondock?
 Do you want to see how we do it?
-Check out our blog on how we spent $48 in camping fees for 2018!
+Check out our blog: Boondocking ~ How We Spent $48 on Camping Fees For the Whole Year

 So – You’re shopping on Amazon?
 I mean who doesn’t, right?
 Please consider using our link.
 It doesn’t cost you anything extra, and it gives us a few extra pennies.
 Click below to use our link and then just shop like normal.
 Don’t forget ~ check out within 24 hours so we get credit!
 Thank you!!
 It means a lot to us!